mrpotatoes/cheatsheets/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Enhancement
-about: Suggest an idea for this project
+about: Suggest an enhancement for the website
-title: ''
+title: '[ENHANCEMENT]: '
 labels: enhancement
 assignees: mrpotatoes
 ---

 **Is your feature request related to a problem?
 Please describe.**